gallenc/opennms-integrations-play/kafka-experiments/chubb-mib/2021-08/snmpsim/README.md

 ## introduction

-This simulator use the static sipsim simulator to simulate a chubb camera mib
+This simulator use the static snmpsim simulator to simulate a chubb camera mib

 the version of the sipsim simulator is 0.4 and is packaged as a docker image